 As students write about their discoveries, they build deeper layers of understanding.
 The process of wrestling ideas into words forces them to pin down nebulous thoughts and decide what they really believe.
 Writing helps students develop a richer mathematical mindset.

-This beautiful 110-page book is printed in full color with the luxurious feel of matte binding.
+Each beautiful 110-page book is printed in full color with the luxurious feel of matte binding.
 The student pages look like parchment to make writing fun.
 The sturdy paper will stand up to repeated erasing, and it works great with gel pens, too.
 A light blue dot grid provides writing guidelines or the beginning of a geometry investigation—depending on your journaling prompt.

 Do you want to transform your child’s experience of learning math?
 Pick up an Adventurous Student Journal and launch your family’s math rebellion today.

-Buy a Student Journal Now:
+Buy a Student Journal on Amazon

 You can read all about the journals at the Make 100 Math Rebels Kickstarter project page.
 The Kickstarter campaign has ended, but the free 10-page How To Be a Math Rebel sampler download remains available.